henryhyu/claude-code-agents-hooks-documentation/TESTING.md

 ## Conclusion

-The implemented testing strategy provides comprehensive coverage of all JavaScript functionality in the Anthropic Style GitHub Page.
+The implemented testing strategy provides comprehensive coverage of all JavaScript functionality in the Claude Code Agents Hooks Documentation Guide.
 With 290+ test cases covering unit functionality, integration workflows, performance characteristics, and edge cases, the codebase is well-protected against regressions and performance degradation.

 The testing framework is designed to support ongoing development while maintaining high quality standards and excellent user experience.
 All tests can be run locally or in CI environments, providing confidence for both development and deployment processes.